srijaghosh2015/DoodleItUpdated/README.md

 # DoodleItUpdated

-Was a pleasure to work on this at Engaging Computing Group with Dr.Fred Martin and Vaishali Mahipal.
+Was a pleasure to work on this with Dr.Fred Martin and Vaishali Mahipal.
 Worked mostly on p5.js canvas functionality and integrating tensorflow json file with frontend.

 Logic:
 - Dataset: Google QuickDraw (NumPy format, 28×28 grayscale)